Al fresco dining opens across Sydney

-While Melbourne’s hospitality industry is counting the cost of yet another lockdown, Sydney’s inner-city restaurants, bars and cafes are backing fast-tracked al fresco dining options, as locals show they’re happy to pull up a seat in the new-look street eateries.
+While Melbourne’s hospitality industry is counting the cost of yet another lockdown, Sydney’s inner-city restaurants, bars and cafes are backing fast-tracked al fresco dining options.
+And locals show they’re happy to pull up a seat in the new-look street eateries.

-Launched in December, the initiative offers a free, fast-tracked application process for outdoor dining, with 204 City of Sydney Al Fresco Dining permits already granted across inner Sydney.
-The city will now waive all Al Fresco Dining permit fees until June 2022, with millions of dollars more earmarked for new outdoor dining.
+Launched in December, the initiative offers a free, fast-tracked application process for outdoor dining.
+A total of 204 City of Sydney Al Fresco Dining permits have already been granted across inner Sydney.
+The city will now waive all Al Fresco Dining permit fees until June 2022.
+Millions more dollars have also been earmarked for new outdoor dining.

 NSW treasurer Dominic Perrottet says the success of the outdoor dining initiative shows that people are ready to return to the city and support local businesses.

-Lord Mayor Clover Moore says that, to date, 2690 square metres have been approved under the al fresco program, including new road reallocation and new expanded approvals on the footpath, helping to kick-start the city’s economic recovery.
+Lord Mayor Clover Moore says that, to date, 2690 square metres have been approved under the al fresco program.
+This includes new road reallocation and new expanded approvals on the footpath, helping to kick-start the city’s economic recovery.

 “Waiving outdoor dining fees makes it easier for restaurants, bars and cafes to operate while encouraging physical distancing,” Moore says.
-“People have really embraced it, with participating businesses telling us they’ve taken on extra staff and seen increased patronage – a crucial aid to staying afloat in these difficult times.
+“People have really embraced it.
+Participating businesses tell us they’ve taken on extra staff and seen increased patronage.
+It’s a crucial aid to staying afloat in these difficult times.

 “COVID is not over, and neither is our economic recovery.
 So to support business and keep people healthy, outdoor dining will be free at least until the end of the next financial year.”